cyxmon/scorecr/README.md

 ScoreCR is a tool for rapid manual scoring of bottom-view videos from mouse cylinder rearing experiments.
 It enables efficient, intuitive frame-based annotation of forepaw placement (left, right, both, or neither) and provides automated detection of potential rearing intervals using computer vision and peak detection algorithms.

 ### Why
 The cylinder rearing test is a widely used behavioral assay for assessing forelimb asymmetry in rodent models of neurological disorders.
 Manual scoring of these videos is time-consuming and prone to human error.
-ScoreCR addresses these challenges by:

-- **Standardizing the scoring process** with automated event detection
-- **Reducing analysis time** through smart navigation and batch labeling
-- **Improving accuracy** with visual feedback and consistent criteria
-- **Enabling reproducible research** with structured data output
+ScoreCR addresses these challenges by **standardizing the scoring process** with automated event detection, **reducing analysis time** through smart navigation and batch labeling, **improving accuracy** with visual feedback and consistent criteria, and **enabling reproducible research** with structured data output.

 ### Features
 - **Automated Rearing Detection**: Uses computer vision to identify potential rearing events through HSV color thresholding and peak detection